 Good rail links with Tokyo, Nagoya and Osaka (Shinkansen bullet train).
 From Tokyo JR Tokaido Shinkansen super-express (1 hour by "Hikari" express or 90 minutes by "Kodama") to Shizuoka.
 From Osaka (Shin-Osaka Station) 1 hour 40 minutes by Shinkansen bullet train and 1 hour 20 mins by "Kodama" from Nagoya and 1 hour by "Hikari" express.

-JR Highway Bus from Tokyo and Nagoya Stations.
+There are JR Highway Buses from Tokyo and Nagoya Stations to Shizuoka.

 2 hours from both Tokyo and Nagoya by Tomei Expressway.

-Shizuoka Airport (Mount Fuji Shizuoka Airport) opened in June 2009 and has international flights to Seoul and Shanghai.
-There are domestic flights to Osaka, Naha (Okinawa) and Fukuoka and other places.
+Shizuoka Airport (Mount Fuji Shizuoka Airport) opened in June 2009 and has international flights to Seoul, Taipei and Shanghai.
+There are domestic flights to Sapporo, Naha (Okinawa), Kagoshima and Fukuoka in Japan.
 The airport is close to Makinohara and Shimada and it takes around an hour by bus to Shizuoka.